Schema Markup Example

 Questions People Search About Website Cost

-A: Small businesses typically invest $2,000–$8,000 for a professional website that ranks on Google and converts visitors.
-This includes design, development, copywriting, and initial SEO optimization.
+Small businesses typically invest $2,000 to $8,000 for a professional website that ranks on Google and converts visitors.
+That covers design, development, copywriting, and initial SEO.

-A: You can launch a basic website for $1,000, but it likely won't have professional copywriting, custom design, or SEO optimization.
-For a site that actually generates business, budget $3,000–$5,000 minimum.
+You can launch a basic website for $1,000, but it probably won't include professional copywriting, custom design, or SEO.
+For a site that actually generates business, budget $3,000 to $5,000 minimum.

 How to Get the Best Website Design Value in 2026